-Timely child pickups enable CYPs to function effectively.
+Timely child pickups enable CYPs to function much more effectively.

 If you are late picking up your child at closing time, a late fee will be applied to your regular fees.
-The charge is \$1 per minute past closing up to 15 minutes (or 30 minutes in an FCC Provider's home).
-CYP Professionals will try to reach you
+The charge is \$1 per minute past closing up to 15 minutes (or 30 minutes in a CDH Provider's home).
+CYP Professionals will try to reach you and then your spouse, if applicable.
+The program will then reach out to the emergency contacts on your child's registration form.
+If CYP Professionals have not yet reached anyone within 30 minutes past closing, they must call installation security, the Family Advocacy Program, and Child Protective Services (on installations in the United States).